Two-Way Binding

 }a

-element will immediately be reflected in the my-page
+Any changes to `sourceProperty` in `my-component`'s `input` element will immediately be reflected in the `my-page` component.

 class MyPage extends wire.ui.WebComponent {